ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## countSubstringsCaseInsensitiveUTF8

-Returns how often a substring `needle` occurs in string `haystack`.
+Returns how often a substring `needle` occurs in a string `haystack`.
 Ignores case and assumes that `haystack` is a UTF8 string.

 **Syntax**